marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-defining-query-ef-designer.md

     Default mappings between the conceptual and storage **GradeReport** entity type appear.
     ![MappingDetails3](../ef6/media/mappingdetails.png)

-As a result, the **EntitySetMapping** element is added to the mapping section of the .edmx file.
+As a result, the **EntitySetMapping**?element is added to the mapping section of the .edmx file.?

 ```
     <EntitySetMapping Name="GradeReports">